Sumatran frogmouth: Reproduction

-Threats and Conservation
+Threats and conservation

-The Sumatran frogmouth is listed as Near Threatened according to the IUCN.
+The Sumatran frogmouth is listed as Least Concern according to the IUCN.
 Though the global population has not yet been measured, it is suspected to be declining at a moderate rate.
 The main threat to this species is habitat loss caused by the deforestation of lowland forests on Sumatra.
 This is less of an issue in the higher-elevation montane forests that make up a part of its habitat.